 The Story of Joanna

-This decision to support Jesus was not just surprising but also potentially perilous.
-Joanna’s actions were an open defiance of the norms governing her elite status.
+Joanna’s decision to support Jesus was not just surprising but also potentially perilous.
+Her actions were an open defiance of the norms governing her elite status.
 Her husband, Chuza, served a ruler whose authority stood in stark contrast to the teachings of Jesus, who preached about a kingdom not of this world.
-By aligning herself with Jesus, Joanna crossed significant social boundaries.
+By aligning herself with Jesus, Joanna crossed social boundaries.
 She shared this role with other women like Mary Magdalene, suggesting a diverse following united by their commitment to Jesus’ cause.
-The verse in Luke 8:3 vividly captures the moment: “And Joanna, the wife of Chuza, Herod's household manager, and Susanna, and many others, who provided for them out of their means.”
+The verse in Luke 8:3 captures the moment: “And Joanna, the wife of Chuza, Herod's household manager, and Susanna, and many others, who provided for them out of their means.”
 This financial patronage was a bold statement of allegiance and faith.

 The situation undergoes a dramatic reversal with the resurrection of Jesus, an event Joanna witnesses firsthand.
 As described in Luke 24:10, she is among the women who discover the empty tomb and bring the news to the apostles.
-This act of witnessing not only places Joanna at the center of a pivotal moment in Christian history but also subverts the societal expectations of her time.
+This act of witnessing places Joanna at the center of a moment in Christian history and subverts the societal expectations of her time.
 Women, traditionally sidelined, become primary witnesses to the resurrection, challenging established norms.
 Joanna’s testimony, alongside that of Mary Magdalene and others, becomes a cornerstone for the burgeoning Christian narrative, furthering the message that the kingdom of God transcends earthly power structures.